thatcherfreeman/utility-dctls/README.md

 # The Fuses

+## HDR Blending Fuse
+For the purpose of stitching HDR (multiple exposure composites) images.

+### How to use
+1. Take two images of the same scene at different exposures.
+2. Load the images into post and correct the exposures to match.
+3. Take the image with the lower clipping point and connect it to the background of this Fuse.
+Connect the other image with the highlight detail to the foreground of the fuse
+4. Set the threshold in the Fuse to just below the clipping point in the background image, set the feathering to be around 10% lower than that.
+Consider bumping the Blur to 1.0 to account for slight misalignment between the images.

+### Parameters
+**Foreground Threshold**: Threshold above which the foreground image is copied in.

+**Feather Threshold**: For background code values between Feather Threshold and Foreground Threshold, the two layers are blended together.

+**Blur Amount**: Indicates how much to blur the mask resulting from the above two thresholds.

+**Show Mask**: Shows the mask used.
+Each of the three channels is masked individually.

+## Linear Exposure Fuse
+Simply multiplies the input values by `2^x`, where `x` is the specified Exposure (Stops) value.
+Expects a Linear input.

+### Parameters
+**Exposure (Stops)**: Exposure compensation to make in stops.

 ## MTF Curve Fuse
 This is a higher quality version of the MTF Curve DCTL.
 Here, we provide 5 frequency bands in which the lower end number of line-pairs per mm can be specified, and the computation of the frequency bands is done in a higher quality way.
 Importantly, this Fuse requires that your input image is a Float16 or Float32 type image, and it works best on a Log state image.
 I do not recommend using it with a Linear state image, and I would also recommend clamping the input to be non-negative.
 This Fuse works using several different discrete frequency bands rather than via a fourier transform, but it largely gives good looking results regardless.